Juksun Food Village: Juksun

 Dae-charcoal tteokgalbi are grilled beef rib patties that have the appearance of tteok- Korean rice cake.
 The beef is slowly cooked so that it doesn’t lose any aroma or nutrients and also gains the subtle scent of charcoal.
 It is served as the king's royal table by finely mincing the beef, or served as to boost for patients and the elderly.
-The TV programe ‘2 Days & 1 Night’ showed this dish in a restaurant.
+The TV programme ‘2 Days & 1 Night’ showed this dish in a restaurant.